glfw/glfw/README.md

  - [Win32] Bugfix: MinGW import library lacked the `lib` prefix
  - [Win32] Bugfix: Monitor connection and disconnection events were not reported when no windows existed
+ - [Win32] Bugfix: Activating or deactivating displays in software did not trigger monitor callback
  - [Cocoa] Removed support for OS X 10.6
  - [Cocoa] Bugfix: Full screen windows on secondary monitors were mispositioned
  - [Cocoa] Bugfix: Connecting a joystick that reports no name would segfault